rubynetti/blog/_posts/2018_04_13_rails_basic_dockerfile.md

 #### Create the working directory

-In the next layer we just create a container directory for the application files.
+In the next layer we just create a directory for the application files.
 ```Dockerfile
 RUN mkdir /app
 ```